opencybersecurityalliance/stix-shifter/docs/lab/connector_coding_lab.md

 * Make sure the data source returns the results in JSON format
 * Go to `stix_shifter_modules/lab_connector/stix_translation`
 * Create a JSON file named `to_stix_map.json` that maps data source fields to STIX objects.
+* Details on to_stix_map file can be found in [Edit the to_stix_map JSON file](https://stix-shifter.readthedocs.io/en/latest/adapter-guide/develop-translation-module.html#step-5-edit-the-to-stix-map-json-file)
 * For this lab, update `stix_shifter_modules/lab_connector/stix_translation/json/to_stix_map.json` file with the content of the [`to_stix_map.json` file](https://raw.githubusercontent.com/opencybersecurityalliance/stix-shifter/develop/stix_shifter_modules/mysql/stix_translation/json/to_stix_map.json)
 * Implement the `ResultsTranslator(JSONToStix)` class in `results_translator.py`